 L.A.
-Care is committed to ensuring patient safety and promoting a supportive environment for network practitioners and other providers to improve patient health outcome and safety.
-Information about safety issues is received from multiple sources including but not limited to member and practitioner grievances, care management and utilization management activities, adverse issues, pharmacy data such as polypharmacy, facility site reviews, continuity of care activities, and member satisfaction survey results.
-Many of the ongoing QI Program measurement activities, including measures for accessibility, availability, adherence to clinical practice guidelines and medical record documentation include safety components.
-When performance is analyzed for these measures, patient safety is considered, opportunities are identified and prioritized and actions taken to improve safety.
+Care is committed to ensuring patient safety and promoting a supportive environment for network practitioners and other providers to improve health outcomes and safety.
+Information about safety issues is received from multiple sources including but not limited to member and practitioner grievances, care management and utilization management activities, adverse issues, pharmacy data, facility site reviews, continuity of care activities, and member satisfaction survey results.
+Many of the ongoing QI and Health Equity Program measurement activities, including measures for accessibility, availability, adherence to clinical practice guidelines, and medical record documentation, include safety components.
+When performance is analyzed for these measures, patient safety is considered, opportunities are identified and prioritized, and actions are taken to improve safety.

 L.A.
-Care collects and tracks critical incidents (CI) for L.A.
-Care Medicare Plus (Dual-Special Needs Plan D-SNP) enrollee and ensures referrals to appropriate agencies are made for follow up.
-As noted in policy and procedure (P&P) QI-027 Critical Incident Reporting and Tracking, a "critical incident" is an incident in which the enrollee is exposed to abuse, neglect or exploitation, a serious, life threatening, medical event for the enrollee that requires immediate emergency evaluation by medical professional(s), the disappearance of the enrollee, a suicide attempt by the enrollee, unexpected death of the enrollee, and restraint or seclusion of the enrollee.
-An annual Getting to Know Critical Incident training is mandatory to member-facing staff to ensure both new and seasoned staff understand the Critical Incident criteria and how to submit a CI.
+Care conducts a review of reported critical incidents (CI) for L.A.
+Care Medicare Plus (Dual Eligible Special Needs Plan D-SNP) enrollees and ensures that referrals to appropriate agencies are made for follow-up.
+As noted in policy and procedure (P&P) QI-027 Critical Incident Reporting and Tracking, a "critical incident" is an incident in which the enrollee is exposed to abuse, neglect or exploitation; a serious, life-threatening, medical event for the enrollee that requires immediate emergency evaluation by medical professional(s); the disappearance of the enrollee; a suicide attempt by the enrollee; unexpected death of the enrollee; restraint or seclusion of the enrollee; or other catastrophic event.
+An annual Getting to Know Critical Incident training is mandatory for member-facing staff to ensure both new and seasoned staff understands the Critical Incident criteria and how to submit a CI.

 L.A.
-Care follows state laws to report and monitor referrals to local Adult Protective Services (APS) agencies or, when appropriate, law enforcement, and tracks the number of cases referred for enrollees, including those receiving Managed Long-Term Services and Supports (MLTSS).
-As deemed necessary, critical incidents maybe investigated further through potential quality of care review process.
+Care follows state laws to report to local Adult Protective Services (APS) agencies or, when appropriate, law enforcement and tracks the number of cases reported for enrollees who are receiving long-term care services.
+As deemed necessary, critical incidents may be investigated further through the potential quality of care review process.